 Making it very possible getting your cryptocurrencies stolen from your wallet.

-In the image below you can see the difference between real and fake holographic seal on Trezor’s package.
+You can see the difference between real and fake holographic seals on Trezor’s package in the image below.

 Some additional steps for higher security